rlvlad/wt-project-2025/docs/sections/css_rules.typ

     color: black;
 }
 ```
 as stated previously, the `modal-close` button is an exception to the `button` rule.
 It's considerably smaller than the others, the cursor is immediately `pointer`.
-In conclusion its position is computed on the `modal-window`, from above right.
+Its position is computed on the `modal-window`, from above right.